Top Data Engineering Managed Services for 2026

 Governance isn’t a later workstream.
 It belongs in access design, lineage, PII handling, data contracts, and release controls from the start.

 You also want operational observability, not just platform uptime dashboards.
-A useful reference on ensuring data health for analytics is data observability guidance that treats freshness, schema drift, and trust as engineering concerns, not reporting concerns.
+For governance work specifically, this guide to data observability treats freshness, schema drift, and trust as engineering concerns worth catching upstream, not reporting concerns you notice after the fact.

 What to verify in governance reviews: